chromium/chromium/docs/updater/functional_spec.md

 registered by the application to be owned by the root user.
 User-scope updaters use this as a signal that the application is managed by a system-scope updater.

+#### Windows

+Application installers are expected to register with the updater by setting [HKCU or HKLM]\SOFTWARE\{Company}\Update\Clients\{AppID} → pv to the installed version of the application.
+If pv is present and valid in the app's Clients key it will be used by the updater as the source of truth for the registered version.

 For backwards compatibility with third party software, on Windows, after a successful registration and on each update, the updater will set [HKCU or HKLM]\SOFTWARE\{Company}\Update\ClientState\{AppID} → pv to the